kubernetes/website/docs/editdocs.md

 ## Editing and staging the site locally

-If you have files to upload, or just want to work offline, run the below commands to setup your environment for running GitHub pages locally.
+If you want to work offline, run the below commands to setup your environment for running GitHub pages locally.
 Then, any edits you make will be viewable on a lightweight webserver that runs on your local machine.